Saturday, July 13, 2024

 Yep.
 That's a baby albatross under it's mama.
 As cute as you'd imagine.

 Speaking of their mating dance, National GeoMimi got another awesome video of it.
-The cinematography not what we've come to expect from her, but that's because of her tripod (me).
+The cinematography is not what we've come to expect from her, but that's because of her tripod (me).
 I had to put her on my shoulders to get the shot, but couldn't help checking out all the other scenery around us.
 Hence the "Oh my gosh, Dad, stop moving" about halfway through.

 We also saw some more blue footed boobies, and since each island has its own distinct climate and seasonal patterns, the mating cycle was a bit further along than on the last island.
 We saw several mamas brooding over their eggs, and even a few babies.